 “Countries with trading partners that have implemented stricter containment measures have seen a steeper decline in imports.
-Although trade flows have adjusted, more diversified global value chains could help cushion the impact of future shocks.
+Although trade flows have adjusted, more diversified global value chains might help cushion the impact of future shocks.

 “Policy proposals to reduce dependence on foreign suppliers, especially in strategic sectors, have gained importance, including in major markets such as Europe and the United States”, underlines the International Monetary Fund (IMF) in a chapter of its World Economic Outlook (WEO).
-“Such proposals could be premature or even misguided,” say the authors of this report.
+“Such proposals might be premature or even misguided,” say the authors of this report.

 More diversification not less